 |From Hobart head over the Tasman Bridge and continue on the Arthurs Highway (A9), turning right at the main intersection in Sorell (sign for Tasmanian Peninsula).
 Continue towards Port Arthur, taking the first left after the Tasmanian Devil Park, onto Fortescue Bay Road.
 This 12km gravel road leads to the Fortescue Bay camping area.
 The Cape Pillar circuit starts from inland track just before the Rangers Office.|

 Beginning 100m before the ranger’s office at the Fortescue Bay camping area, the Cape Pillar Circuit gently climbs into the forest.
-Zigzagging through the initial section, Agnes Creek is first landmark crossed 20 minutes in.
+Zigzagging through the initial section, Agnes Creek is the first landmark crossed 20 minutes in.
 Beyond the creek, the trail climbs further entering sclerophyll forests.
 For the next few km as you approach Snake Hill, the trail varies from dense forest to boggy buttongrass plains.

 About 2 hours into the walk the Mount Fortescue junction is reached.
 This is where you will continue your journey to Cape Hauy after reaching Cape Pillar.
 Continuing on briefly, the side track to Wughalee Falls camping area is reached next.
+Wughalee Falls is the poorer campsite of the two camping areas available for independent walkers.
+In summer this campsite is fine.
+However, it can get very wet over winter and continuing for 10 minutes to the second campsite, Bare Knoll is recommended.

 The side track to Wughalee Falls camp descends quickly to the lower section of Retakunna Creek before crossing to Wughalee Falls.
 Six camping platforms are available here.
 Water is often available in the creek or in the tanks provided.
 Please be warned that leeches and mosquitoes are extremely common here.

 The Bare Knoll campsite also has camping platforms, a toilet and water tanks.
 It is much drier and more elevated than the Wughalee Falls camp.
-This is now the recommended camp ground.
+This is now the recommended campground.

 Leaving larger packs at camp, the walk to Cape Pillar is best done as return day walk.
 From camp, the trail climbs steeply back up to meet the main Cape Pillar Track.
 Continuing to the south, the track winds along the sheltered side of Tornado Ridge, descending down towards Lunchtime Creek where drinking water is available.